-Inclusion criteria were therefore relaxed to include studies in which asymptomatic HCM populations and mildly limiting/periodically symptomatic people (e.g. NYHA Class II).
+Inclusion criteria were therefore relaxed to include studies with asymptomatic HCM populations and people with mildly limiting/period symptoms (e.g. NYHA Class II).

 This identified a number of systematic reviews, meta-analyses and randomised controlled or cross-over trials of a variety of interventions: various drugs, implantable cardiac defibrillators (ICDs), dual chamber pacing, and septal interventional procedures (myectomy or percutaneous ablation).
-The last of these treatments are primarily used when symptoms are refractory to medication,24;85 and are therefore not considered further.
+The last of these treatments are primarily used when symptoms are refractory to medication,24;83 and are therefore not considered further.

-In relation to medical therapy and ICDs, there are essentially two intervention strategies to treat HCM, depending on the expression of their condition:
+In relation to medical therapy and ICDs, there are essentially two intervention strategies to treat HCM, depending on the expression of the condition: